-The Onteora Central School District strongly supports attendance in school of all students on days when classes are scheduled.
+The Onteora Central School District strongly supports attendance in school for all students on days when classes are scheduled.
 The nature of the curriculum and the teaching-learning process itself requires regular student attendance.
 Missed instruction in school cannot always be easily made up or duplicated.
-Days students are absent from school due to family vacations, by law, must be recorded as unexcused absences.
+Students' absences from school due to family vacations, by law, must be recorded as unexcused absences.